JeffreyCA/PRESTO-Wallet/README.md

 The PRESTO card is a contactless card used for fare payments used on public transit systems in Ontario, Canada.

 ## Mockups
-These are some mockups I designed for the application.
-These are meant to be a guideline of how the layout of the app should be.
-These are **not** meant to be the exact representation of the product.
+These are some mockups I designed in [Sketch](https://www.sketchapp.com/).
+These are only meant as guidelines, and are **not** meant to be the exact representation of the product.

 | ![Landing screen](mockups/landing.png)  | ![Login screen](mockups/login.png) | ![Balance screen](mockups/balance.png) |
 |:---:|:---:|:---:|